 Coffee Shop Coding

-The idea behind the mix rests on the classic work of Mehta, Zhu and Cheema (Journal of Consumer Research, 2012): moderate background noise around 70 dB — exactly like a coffee shop — statistically significantly raises performance on creative tasks.
+The idea behind the mix rests on the classic work of Mehta, Zhu and Cheema (Journal of Consumer Research, 2012): moderate background noise around 70 dB, exactly like a coffee shop, statistically significantly raises performance on creative tasks.
 The mechanism is mild attention defocus, which feeds associative thinking.
-For programming this is especially important: the task demands not just analytics but the ability to "jump" between abstraction levels, to see architectural patterns, to find non-trivial solutions.
-Pure silence can "loop" you on one approach.
+For programming this is especially important: the task demands not just analytics but the ability to jump between abstraction levels, see architectural patterns, find non-trivial solutions.
+Pure silence can loop you on one approach.

-Use this mix for programming (especially creative — API design, architecture, refactoring), for design (UX, graphics, typography), for copywriting (articles, marketing copy), for academic writing with a creative component, and for remote developers who find "home is too quiet."
-Play at 50–60 dB.
-Pairs with Café Atmosphere (as a kin scene), 86 bpm Drum (if tempo for productivity is needed), Highway (to amplify the urban context).
-Not for deep analytics — Deep Work is better.
+Use this mix for programming (especially creative work such as API design, architecture, refactoring), for design (UX, graphics, typography), for copywriting (articles, marketing copy), for academic writing with a creative component, or for remote developers who find home too quiet.
+Play at 50 to 60 dB.
+Pairs with Café Atmosphere (as a kin scene), 86 bpm Drum (if tempo for productivity is needed) and Highway (to amplify the urban context).
+Not for deep analytics; Deep Work is better for that.

 Sounds (3)